 Common Mistakes

 2. Ignoring liquid calories.
-Drinks, lattes, and alcohol shift the balance without registering as “food” for most people.
+Drinks, lattes, kombucha, and alcohol shift the balance without registering as “food” for most people.
+This is the single most common blind spot we see in clients who insist their intake is low.

 3. Overestimating exercise burn.
-Training matters, but it’s a smaller slice of expenditure than fitness trackers suggest.
+Training matters, but it’s a smaller slice of expenditure than fitness trackers suggest, and it often quietly increases appetite.
 You can’t reliably out-train a sloppy intake.

 4. Thinking the equation is the whole story.
-Energy balance governs body weight; food quality, protein, and training govern health, composition, and how you feel.
+Energy balance governs body weight; food quality, protein, sleep, and training govern health, composition, and how you feel.
+Two people can hit the same energy balance and end up with very different bodies and blood work.

 Is energy balance just “calories in, calories out”?

-Yes, but with the important caveat that both sides adapt.
-Intake and expenditure influence each other, which is why it’s managed as a system over weeks rather than as fixed daily math.
+Yes — with the important caveat that both sides adapt.
+Intake and expenditure influence each other, which is why energy balance is managed as a system over weeks rather than as fixed daily arithmetic.
+The equation is right; the accounting is what people usually get wrong.

 Do all calories count the same for energy balance?